eliranlevi/node-crawler-boilerplate/README.md

 ## How?

-Just clone the repo, write your crawler and run `yarn start`
+Just clone the repo, install the dependencies (`yarn install`), write your crawler and run `yarn start`, voilà!

 ## Scripts